caraclarke/angular2-tour-of-heroes/notes.md

 *Angular is modular* &mdash; collection of library modules each made of up several related features used to build an application

 multi-line strings need backticks instead of quotes

+# Router Outlet

+tell router where to display component by adding <router-outlet> marker tags to bottom of template

+RouterOutlet is in ROUTER_DIRECTIVES.
+Router displays each component immediately below <router-outlet> as app is navigated through